 While these medical conditions have catastrophically interrupted her life and have resulted in dozens of extended in-patient hospitalizations, Kayla enforces strict rules that “only positive and happy people” are welcome to visit her when she is unwell.
-Her positivity and enthusiasm about living her life despite her illness, is absolutely contagious.
+Her positivity and enthusiasm about living her life despite her illness is absolutely contagious.

-Their determination to give back to others who are a part of the Starlight family is truly inspirational!
+Their determination to give back to others who are a part of the Starlight family is truly inspirational.

 Emily was born with Spina Bifida and has had many medical procedures and surgeries since birth.
-We were first introduced to Starlight when Emily was 11, and she was granted her Once In A Lifetime Wish when she was 12.
-Wow, what an experience!
-Emily chose Disney World in Florida as her wish, but the fun and excitement started long before we arrived in Florida.
-When her wish was ready, a Starlight representative arrived at our home with a VERY large box.
-In that box was Emily’s wish along with a large assortment of gifts and toys, not only for her but her sister as well.
-We have never felt so blessed.
-This caring and giving attitude from Starlight has never stopped.
+Her family first learned about Starlight Canada when Emily was 11, and a year later, she was granted her Once In A Lifetime Wish: to visit Disneyworld in Florida.
+The trip was undoubtedly exciting, but the excitement started the moment the wish was granted.
+“A Starlight representative arrived at our home with a very large box,” says Emily’s mom, Janice.
+Inside, not only was her wish but a huge pile of gifts and toys, not only for Emily but for her sister too.
+Her parents say that the family has never felt more blessed.

-Starlight gives children an opportunity to be just kids, an opportunity to put the medical stuff aside, even if just for a few hours, and spend some fun time with their family or other Starlight children.
-It shows the children they are not alone with their illness and/or disability.
-This is a priceless gift,” says Emily’s parents, who are proud of their beautiful daughter, who has now graduated from Durham College where she studied to be a child and youth worker.
+Starlight Canada gives children an opportunity to be just kids, an opportunity to put the medical stuff aside even if just for a few hours and spend some fun time with their family or other Starlight children.
+It shows the children they are not alone with their illness or disability.
+“This is a priceless gift,” says Emily’s parents, who are proud of their beautiful daughter, who has now graduated from Durham College where she studied to be a child and youth worker.